zshipko/ocaml-rs/README.md

 | `BTreeMap<A, B>` | `('a, 'b) list`      |
 | `LinkedList<A>`  | `'a list`            |

 Even though `&[Value]` is specifically marked as no copy, a type like `Option<Value>` would also qualify since the inner value is not converted to a Rust type.
 However, `Option<String>` will do full unmarshaling into Rust types.
+Another thing to note: `FromValue` for `str` is zero-copy, however `ToValue` for `str` creates a new value - this is necessary to ensure the string lives long enough.

-If you're concerned with minimizing allocations/conversions you should use `Value` type directly.
+If you're concerned with minimizing allocations/conversions you should prefer to use `Value` type directly.

 ## Upgrading